Saeks Public Interest Residency Program

 How do I prepare to be selected for the program?

-Students apply in January of their 2L year.
+Students apply in spring of their 2L year.
 Interested students should discuss the program with their career counselor and verify their graduation requirements, paying special attention to the requirements for in-class coursework and required upper-division classes.
 Interested students should review selection criteria listed below.

 How do I apply for the Saeks Public Interest Residency Program?